Tomm0017/rsmod/README.md

     I want to create a `Scheduled Task`
     -
     A scheduled task is logic that can take more than a single tick to complete.
-    Some examples are skills that are continuous, dialogues that wait for input, or cutscenes.
+    Some examples are skills that are continuous, dialogs that wait for input, or cutscenes.

         @JvmStatic